LESSONS / Compilations

 The Second: The students of philosophy and the students of Al-Qur’an Al-Hakîm;

-The Third: The nation of kufr and the ummah of Islam.
 The most terrible dhalâlah of the students of philosophy, the people of kufr and nafs al-ammarah lies in not recognizing Janâb-i Haqq.

 The Tenth Word – Introduction – First Indication

-8 (I do tawakkul in Allah)
+8 (I do tawakkul in Allah.)

 9 “Some careless and dissolute individuals want not to be free, but to be the vile slaves of their nafs al-ammarahs.